Reims by Mouth: What a Thousand Years of French Kings Taught This City About Eating

 Address: 17 Rue des Creneaux GPS: 49.2541° N, 4.0321° E Hours: Monday–Saturday 10:00 AM–12:00 PM, 2:00–6:00 PM Tours: €20–35

-A family-owned house offering a more intimate, less commercialized experience.
-Tours include both medieval cellars and modern production facilities, providing comprehensive insight into champagne-making from grape to glass.
+Family-owned, less commercialized.
+Tours include both medieval cellars and modern production facilities, giving you the full picture from grape to glass.
+Good value for money.

 L'Assiette Champenoise Address: 40 Avenue Paul Vaillant-Couturier, Tinqueux GPS: 49.2501° N, 3.9987° E Hours: Tuesday–Saturday, lunch 12:00–1:30 PM, dinner 7:00–9:00 PM Price: €150–250 per person (tasting menus)

-Chef Arnaud Lallement's three-Michelin-starred restaurant is worth the short trip from central Reims (10 minutes by taxi).
-The restaurant celebrates Champagne ingredients through sophisticated, technically brilliant cuisine.
-The tasting menu features local products—Reims ham, Chaource cheese, regional vegetables—transformed into artful compositions.
-The champagne list is encyclopedic, with rare vintages and small grower producers.
+Chef Arnaud Lallement's three-Michelin-starred restaurant is ten minutes by taxi from central Reims and worth the trip.
+The cuisine celebrates Champagne ingredients through technically brilliant, artful compositions — Reims ham, Chaource cheese, regional vegetables elevated to something almost architectural.
+The champagne list is encyclopedic.
 Reservations essential, often weeks in advance.

 Le Foch Address: 37 Boulevard Foch GPS: 49.2456° N, 4.0289° E Hours: Tuesday–Saturday 12:00–2:00 PM, 7:00–9:30 PM Price: €85–150 per person

-Chef Jacky Louaze's Michelin-starred restaurant occupies an elegant townhouse near the train station.
-The cuisine combines classical French technique with contemporary presentation, emphasizing seasonal Champagne ingredients.
-The wine list features over 400 champagnes, including hard-to-find grower bottles.
+Chef Jacky Louaze's one-star restaurant in an elegant townhouse near the train station.
+Classical French technique with contemporary presentation, emphasizing seasonal Champagne ingredients.
+Over 400 champagnes on the list, including hard-to-find grower bottles.

 Le Grand Cerf Address: 12 Rue du Grand Cerf Hours: Tuesday–Saturday 12:00–2:00 PM, 7:00–9:30 PM Price: €75–120 per person

-This intimate one-star restaurant in the city center offers creative cuisine that respects regional traditions.
+Intimate one-star in the city center.
 Chef Dominique Giraudeau's tasting menus change seasonally but always feature local products in unexpected combinations.
+Creative without being pretentious.

 Fine Dining Without the Stars